mayTermux/myTermux/README.md

 ### Preview

   > NOTE:
-  > This photo was taken using a laptop which is connected to the openssh server Termux
+  > This photos was taken using a laptop which is connected to the openssh server Termux

   - Neovim (Text Editor)